The Dunster Lectures

 Roger has extensive radiological protection experience across the whole field of operations, environment and the underpinning standards and science.
 He was a Member of the ICRP Task Group on Occupational Exposure and a co-author of the resulting ICRP Publication 75.
 He was the Founder Chairman of the World Nuclear Association’s Radiological Protection Working Group.

 Roger is spending a very active semi-retirement.
-He was Congress President for the IRPA13 Glasgow Congress in 2012, and is currently IRPA Vice President.
+He is President of the International Radiation Protection Association and was Congress President for the IRPA13 Glasgow Congress in 2012.
 He is also a Non-Executive Director of LLW Repository Ltd, as well as being adviser to several UK nuclear organisations He is involved with IAEA as a consultant on the Iraq Decommissioning Project and the Nuclear Law Institute.

 2014 - John Croft: 'ALARA, RP Culutre and More: Joining-up the Dots and the People'